DEWALT ATOMIC DCD708C2 Review

 Drilling

-Responsible for 35% of the DEWALT ATOMIC's overall score, our trio of drilling performance tests are some of the most significant of our entire review process.
-We rated and scored the ATOMIC's performance at drilling through a solid door with a 5" hole saw, drilling through some dimensional lumber with a 1" paddle bit, and at making some holes in a steel sheet with some twist drills.
+Responsible for 35% of the DeWalt Atomic's overall score, our trio of drilling performance tests are some of the most significant of our entire review process.
+We rated and scored the Atomic's performance at drilling through a solid door with a 5" hole saw, drilling through some dimensional lumber with a 1" paddle bit, and at making some holes in a steel sheet with some twist drills.
 It did very well with all three tasks, earning one of the better scores of the group.

 Driving

-The ATOMIC did very well with the typical wood screws, driving them in extremely quickly and easily.
+The Atomic did very well with the typical wood screws, driving them in extremely quickly and easily.
 It goes fast enough that it even took a bit of time to get used to it to not drive the screw head well below the surface of the wood.
 The clutch has 15 different torque settings you can also use to prevent this.

-Included Battery
+Battery Life

-The ATOMIC made it through about 7.5 of our drilling/driving cycles, which was significantly more than most tools.
+The Atomic made it through about 7.5 of our drilling/driving cycles, which was significantly more than most tools.
 It included a pair of 1.5 amp-hour batteries that took a little over an hour to recharge when completely dead in our tests.

 Convenience

-For the remaining tenth of the ATOMIC's total score, we looked at all the little features and functions that make this tool a little easier and less of a hassle to operate.
+For the remaining tenth of the Atomic's total score, we looked at all the little features and functions that make this tool a little easier and less of a hassle to operate.
 It is missing a few features compared to the top products, putting it roughly in the middle of the group overall with its slightly above average score.

-The ATOMIC has a built-in belt clip and work light, which is quite good.
+The Atomic has a built-in belt clip and work light, which is quite good.
 It provides adequate illumination for your work area and stays on for 20 seconds or so when you hit the button.